 Instead of starting with game mechanics, Taylor has been taking a different approach to looking at game behavior by looking closely at player practice.
-When one looks closely at practice common assumptions which more quantitative research might be making or be suggesting are dispelled.
+When one looks closely at practice, common assumptions are dispelled.
 All ethnography is about exceptions, about teasing out differences.
-Taylor paints a rich world of player behavior and practice.
-She is joined by other scholars doing ethnographic research in MMORPGs-relating it, for example, to literacy and learning discourse (Steinkuehler, 2004) and social learning theory and emergent social networks (Galarneau, 2005 DiGRA).
-One thing to note is that Taylor describes clearly that some players of EQ have the distinction between work and play blurred.
+Taylor paints a rich world, and is joined by other scholars doing ethnographic research in MMORPGs-relating it, for example, to literacy and learning discourse (Steinkuehler, 2004) and social learning theory and emergent social networks (Galarneau, 2005 DiGRA).
+One thing to note from Taylor is that some players of EQ have the distinction between work and play blurred.
 I also see this happening in WoW, but there are definite differences in how some players take on responsibility in-game and out-of-game.
-These responsibilities-to the group, to friends, to the self-are intricately tied to game mechanics, the emergent game culture, and personal beliefs taken up by the player about what it means to "play" and "have fun."
+These responsibilities-to the group, to friends, to the self-are intricately tied to game mechanics, the emergent game culture, and personal beliefs taken up by the players about what it means to "play" and "have fun."